KennyPeanuts/CPOM_Flux/lab_notebook/analysis/Leaf_CN_analysis.md

-# Analysis of the C:N data for the Leached Litter Experiment
+# Analysis of the Leaf C:N data for the Leached Litter and CPOM Flux Experiment

 ## Fall 2015